Strobesstrobes

 Strobes insight

 If you have time for only one phase, do authorization with two accounts.
-BOLA and BFLA are the most common high and critical findings on API engagements, and no automated scanner reliably catches them.
+BOLA and BFLA are the most common critical findings on API engagements, and no automated scanner reliably catches either one.

 How do you test input handling and business logic?